Gaslighting VS Lying: 7 Differences You Should Understand

 Final Thoughts on Gaslighting vs Lying Differences

-Both gaslighting and lying are considered toxic habits and both have negative effects on the person subjected to these behaviorsThose who practice these tactics usually have trouble communicating their needs or are fearful of consequences.
+Both gaslighting and lying are considered toxic habits, and both have adverse effects on the person subjected to these behaviorsThose who practice these tactics usually have trouble communicating their needs or are fearful of consequences.

 Regardless, being aware of the differences can safeguard you from falling victim to a liar or a gaslighter’s intention to fool or control you.

-There is a rise in usage of terms like gaslighter and narcissist trending on social media these days… and for good reason.
+Social media is abuzz with the use of terms like gaslighter and narcissist these days… and for good reason.

-Perhaps more people are starting to realize it’s not ok to be treated poorly by others?
-Just like it’s not okay to be discriminated because of your race or gender.
-Suspect you're being gaslighted at work?
+Perhaps more people are realizing it’s not ok to be treated poorly by others.
+Just like it’s not okay to be discriminated against because of your race or gender, suspect you're being gaslighted at work?
 Discover 11 Warning Signs That Your Boss is Gaslighting You.

 gaslighting vs lying | gaslighting vs lampshading | gaslighting vs lying reddit